AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 # The Unix file-system structure

 Your computer stores file locations in a hierarchical structure.
 You are likely already used to navigating through this stucture by clicking on various folders (aka directories) in a Windows Explorer window or a Mac Finder window.
 Just like you need to select the appropriate files in the appropriate locations there, you need to do the same when working at the command line.
-What these means in practice is that each file and directory has its own "address", and that address is called it's "**path**".
+What this means in practice is that each file and directory has its own "address", and that address is called its "**path**".

 Here is an image of an example file-system structure: